Rolfing Improves Strength & Performance

 Rolfing works deeply in the abdomen to lengthen the psoas to keep you strong and your posture balanced preventing long term back pain.
 The Italian olympic cycling team has utilized Rolfers for decades!

 Runners collect injuries!
 Shin splints, plantar fasciitis, knee problems, IT band tension and pain, ankles etc. Misalignments in the structure are exaggerated by long runs and soon show themselves as uneven shoe wear and a corresponding pain pattern traveling up through the whole body.
+I have had years of practice Rolfing Triathletes, Iron-Men, Ultra-Marathoners, and weekend warriors.
 Keep yourself from being injured by working out the misalignments now.

 The ballet of sports!
 Tennis requires enormous agility and ability to instantly change directions and stretch in every dimension.
 If your game is not where you know it can be chances are it is those pesky fascial adhesions restricting your movements.
 Get Rolfed!
-It will renew your agility and eliminate pain in the elbows and wrists.
-Hip freedom is also especially important!
+It will renew your agility and eliminate pain in the elbows and wrists and provide the hip freedom which is especially important in this sport!

-Recent superbowl champions Seattle Seahawks are getting Rolfed by my Rolfing instructor Russell Stolzoff.
+Superbowl champions Seattle Seahawks top players were Rolfed by my Rolfing instructor Russell Stolzoff.
 Many professional athletes in a wide variety of sports have discovered the power of Rolfing to help them reach that next level and keep injuries to a minimum.
 Football is one of those sports that leaves a "lasting impression" (long term injuries).
 Even football injuries from 50 years ago can be relieved and reduced.
 Ida Rolf used to say if they are still warm, then they can be helped!

 Concert Performances Too!